Trigeminal Neuralgia – Diagnosis, Symptoms and Treatment

 Trigeminal neuralgia (tic douloureux) is a nerve disorder (neuropathy) that affects the trigeminal nerve – this nerve is responsible for providing sensation to the face.
-Patients with trigeminal neuralgia typically develop acute, severe, one-sided shooting pain originating near the ear and spreading outward towards the front of the face.
+Patients with trigeminal neuralgia typically develop acute, severe, one-sided shooting pain originating near the ear and spreading outward towards the face.
 Individuals often describe the pain as an electric-shock type sensation.
 The pain is in the sensory distribution of the trigeminal nerve.
-It is often precipitated by gentle touch, brushing teeth, or combing hair.
+It is often precipitated by a gentle touch, brushing teeth, or combing hair.
 Women are affected by the condition more commonly than men.

 What Causes Trigeminal Neuralgia?

 The trigeminal nerve exits the brainstem from a structure called the pons.
 Nerve branches then supply the face to provide sensation.
 There are three main branches of the trigeminal nerve:

 - Ophthalmic branch – provides sensation to the forehead and around the eyes

 - Maxillary branch – provides sensation to the nose, midface, and upper lip